Dan Fernandez

-Danilo Ramon Subiaga Fernandez (born January 14, 1966), more commonly known as Dan Fernandez, is a Filipino politician, actor, and optometrist who is currently serving as a representative of the Lone District of Santa Rosa, Laguna at the House of Representatives of the Philippines since 2022.
+Danilo Ramon Subiaga Fernandez (born January 14, 1966) is a Filipino politician, actor, businessman, and optometrist who served as the representative of the Lone District of Santa Rosa, Laguna at the House of Representatives of the Philippines from 2022 to 2025.
 He previously represented the 1st District of Laguna from 2007 to 2016 and again from 2019 to 2022; he also concurrently served as a Deputy Speaker from 2019 to 2020.
-Prior to his election in the Congress, he served as a board member of Laguna, Vice Governor of Laguna under Governor Teresita Lazaro, and Mayor of Santa Rosa.
-He also ran for governor in 2004 but lost to Lazaro.
+Prior to his election in the Congress, he served as a board member of Laguna from 1998 to 2001, Vice Governor of Laguna from 2001 to 2004, and Mayor of Santa Rosa from 2016 to 2019.
+He also ran for governor in 2004 but lost to incumbent Governor Teresita Lazaro.

 Early life and education

-Danilo Ramon Fernandez was born January 14, 1966.
+Danilo Ramon Fernandez was born January 14, 1966 in Pagsanjan.
 He was the youngest of the four children of Edilberto Fernandez Sr., who served as a councilor of Pagsanjan, and Teresita Fernandez.
-His paternal grandfather is Estanislao Fernandez, who served as a lawmaker from Laguna, senator, and Supreme Court associate justice.
+He is related to Estanislao Fernandez, his paternal grandfather's first cousin who served as a lawmaker from Laguna, senator, and Supreme Court associate justice.

-He completed his elementary education at Pagsanjan Academy as a valedictorian.
-He completed his secondary education at Francisco Benitez Memorial School in Pagsanjan, where he earned an honorable mention.
+He completed his elementary education at Francisco Benitez Memorial School in Pagsanjan, where he earned an honorable mention.
+He completed his secondary education at Pagsanjan Academy as a valedictorian.
 He was granted a college scholarship at the Centro Escolar University in Manila, where he completed doctor of optometry.
 He passed the optometry licensure examination in 1986.
 He then took up law at University of Santo Tomas but later dropped out to pursue an acting career.

-Career

 Acting career

 Dan Fernandez entered show business when he accepted an offer to become an actor in 1986, while he was working out at YMCA of Manila during his law school days.
-He was known for acting in Mara Clara: The Movie (1996), Balawis (1997), Kobra (1997), Boy Tapang (1999), Upak Gang (2015), and Honor Thy Father (2015).
+He was known for acting in Mara Clara: The Movie (1996), Balawis (1996), Cobra (1997), Boy Tapang (1999), Upak Gang (2015), and Honor Thy Father (2015).

 Political career

+Fernandez was first elected as member of the Laguna Provincial Board from the 4th district in 1998, serving for one term until 2001.
+He was elected vice governor of Laguna in 2001, serving for one term until 2004.

+2004 gubernatorial campaign

+Fernandez chose not to seek re-election for vice governor and instead ran for Governor of Laguna in 2004.
+He eventually lost to incumbent Governor Teresita Lazaro.
+He filed a petition to annul Lazaro's proclamation, alleging tampering of election results in Biñan and San Pablo.
+However, on October 9, 2006, the Commission on Elections (COMELEC) dismissed the petition and denied his motion for reconsideration, due to his failure in filing timely objections and providing evidence of fraud.
+According to his 2025 Certificate of Candidacy, he transferred his residence to Santa Rosa, Laguna, several months after his vice gubernatorial term ended on June 30, 2004.